cawilson1/EN650.601/assignment2/module1/README.md

 countryName_max                 = 2

-stateOrProvinceName             = State or Province Name (full name) stateOrProvinceName_default     = MD
+stateOrProvinceName             = State or Province Name (full name) stateOrProvinceName_default     = SC

-localityName                    = Locality Name (eg, city)
+localityName                    = Charleston

 0.organizationName              = Organization Name (eg, company)
-0.organizationName_default      = JHU
+0.organizationName_default      = CofC

 # we can do this but it is not needed normally :-)
 #1.organizationName             = Second Organization Name (eg, company)
-#1.organizationName_default     = World Wide Web Pty Ltd
+#1.organizationName_default     =

-organizationalUnitName          = Organizational Unit Name (eg, section) organizationalUnitName_default  = ISI
+organizationalUnitName          = Organizational Unit Name (eg, section) organizationalUnitName_default  = CS
 ```

-If you choose to do download the file, here are some tips for file transfer.
+Copy openssl.cnf to the ws node.
+Below are tips on how to transfer.
+Note that files cannot be directly transferred from Geni VM to another easily, so use your PC as the intermediary node to transfer from one VM to another.

 #### SFTP